vishwaprotim/microservices/README.md

 - GET Find Payment Information by Order Id#100: [http://localhost:8080/payment/100](http://localhost:8080/payment/100)

 ## Eureka Service Discovery
 Service discovery to which all the above components have been registered.
+It runs at port 8761.
+You can check the registered services here: http://localhost:8761

 ## Postgresql DB - Steps to Install via Docker